What is urine?

 In order to successfully remove urine, you need to use an enzymatic cleaner in order to break it down.
 Common household products and detergents may temporarily mask the odour, but they will not remove it.

-If the urine is still wet, blot up as much as you can with paper towels.
+- Blot up as much urine as you can with paper towels.

 For more information on cleaning cat urine, read here.